 The Appeal Committee is comprised of faculty members with voting rights.
-The Assistant Dean for Student Affairs and Associate Dean for Academic Affairs serve in an advisory capacity.
+In Sint Maarten, the Assistant Dean for Student Affairs and Associate Dean for Academic Affairs serve in an advisory capacity.
+The Associate Dean for Academic Affairs, UK Track serves in an advisory capacity for the UK Track.
 This committee is charged with hearing and delivering dispositions on appeals from students that have received Academic Dismissals, failed to meet the terms of an academic plan.

-The Clinical Science Leadership Committee (CSL) is comprised of the following people: The Senior Associate Dean for Academic and Student Affairs; the Associate Dean for Student Affairs, who also serves as University Conduct Officer; the Associate Clinical Dean for the US; the Associate Clinical Dean for the UK; and the Associate Dean for Academic Affairs, Clinical Sciences, as well as representatives from AUC's clinical operations department.
+The Clinical Science Leadership Committee (CSL) is comprised of the following people: The Senior Associate Dean for Academic Affairs; the Senior Associate Dean for Student Affairs, who also serves as University Conduct Officer; the Associate Clinical Dean for the US; the Associate Clinical Dean for the UK; and the Associate Dean for Academic Affairs, Clinical Sciences, as well as representatives from AUC's clinical operations department.
 During the clinical science training, the overall progress of the student is heavily dependent on his or her capacity to function in an interactive clinical setting with patients, faculty and administration in addition to maintaining adequate participation and academic progression.
 For this reason, the CSL was established to proactively consider and monitor the academic performance and progress of all clinical students.

 The CSL meets twice a month to consider the progression of students who are falling below normal criteria with respect to clinical and academic performance as well as professionalism.
-Ad hoc meetings of the CSL are initiated by the Associate Dean for Student Affairs who monitors performance and receives reports of poor performance or inappropriate behavior.
-The Clinical Deans will relay reports that they receive of poor performance or inappropriate behavior to the Associate Dean for Student Affairs who will then schedule meetings as required.
+Ad hoc meetings of the CSL are initiated by the Senior Associate Dean for Student Affairs who monitors performance and receives reports of poor performance or inappropriate behavior.
+The Clinical Deans will relay reports that they receive of poor performance or inappropriate behavior to the Senior Associate Dean for Student Affairs who will then schedule meetings as required.